 Wat Chedi Ngarm

-The next temple is also on a hill in a forest.
+The next sight is also on a hill in a forest.
 The translation of Wat Chedi Ngam means temple of beautiful chedi.
 In fact, the bell-shaped chedi is very simple, but beautiful.
 A crumbled viharn, on which half of the pillars are preserved, stands in front of the chedi.

-I continue cycling along the road that leads back towards the center after a curve.
+I continue cycling along the road that leads back towards the center of the historical park after a curve.
 At a junction I reach Wat Mangkorn.
 A mangkorn is a dragon-like mythical creature and is also called Makara.
 There are some sculptures of this being at the temple and are supposed to protect it.
 I was particularly impressed by a mighty tree, the roots of which grow through the masonry.
 This temple is definitely worth a visit.

 I decide to visit the south next but take the southern route through the surrounding villages and landscapes.
 First, I pass the Phra Ruang Dam, which is not particularly beautiful.
 This is followed by green meadows and fields, farmers, and a few small houses.
 In a small shop I buy bananas for more energy and cold water against the heat.
 It’s a beautiful ride through the rural region with the mountains of Ramkhamhaeng National Park soaring in the distance.
 I can absolutely recommend exploring the area around Sukhothai.

-The southern area
+The southern area of Sukhothai

-Wat Chetuphon is the largest temple in the southern part and is around 2 kilometers from the city walls.
+Wat Chetuphon is the largest temple in Sukhothai’s southern part and is around 2 kilometers from the city walls.
 In contrast to the other temples, Wat Chetuphon does not have a main chedi, which is usually the most important structure in a temple.
 Instead, there are four large images of Buddha in a mandapa.
 A different posture of the Buddha is depicted in each direction, only the two directions east and west are preserved.
 In both statues, however, the head is missing.
-I think this ruin is very worth seeing and the area in the south is also worth visiting.
+I think this sight is very worth seeing and the area in the south is also worth visiting.

-The northern area
+The northern area of Sukhothai

 I drive back from the south towards the city center, then follow the main road and turn right onto a road that leads me to the northern area of Sukhothai.
 The north is more popular with tourists due to its proximity to the center.
-There are many different temples here, but most visitors focus on just two ruins.
+There are many different temples here, but most visitors focus on just two attractions.
 Entry here costs 100 baht again.
 I marked the ticket counter on the map.
 Be careful with the opening times, because the north is not open as long as the center.

 Wat Phra Phai Luang